-- · Library is now "Corp Rules" - Corp Tools is now "Corp Manage"

-levels (e.g., rules, lists, signals, integrations, audit log).

-- We removed 2 pages from the navigation to prevent duplicate access points: Corp Overview and Monitor View.
+- · Library is now "Corp Rules" - Corp Tools is now "Corp Manage" - Configure is now split up into "Site Rules" and "Site Manage" - Corp Rules and Site Rules categories now only contain pages that directly relate to rules. - We added the words "Corp" and "Site" in front of pages that have a corp/site equivalent to prevent confusion between corp and site levels (e.g., rules, lists, signals, integrations, audit log). - We removed 2 pages from the navigation to prevent duplicate access points: Corp Overview and Monitor View.
 Corp Overview was removed since it can be accessed by clicking on your corp name.
-Monitor View was removed because it can be accessed on the Site Overview page. - Site Settings is now underneath Site Manage to prevent overcrowding in the nav. - Site Audit Log (formerly Activity) was moved to Site Manage to stay consistent with Corp Audit Log being underneath Corp Manage
+Monitor View was removed because it can be accessed on the Site Overview page. - Site Settings is now underneath Site Manage to prevent overcrowding in the nav. - · Site Audit Log (formerly Activity) was moved to Site Manage to stay consistent with Corp Audit Log being underneath Corp Manage